Naser Beadini

-Naser Beadini (20 May 1962 - 16 January 1992) was a Yugoslav football forward who played for clubs in the former Yugoslavia and Turkey.
+Naser Beadini (20 May 1962 - 16 January 1992) was a Yugoslav professional football forward who played for clubs in the former Yugoslavia and Turkey.

 Career

 Born in Tetovo, SR Macedonia, back then within Yugoslavia, Beadini began playing football for local side FK Teteks.
 He helped Teteks gain promotion to the Yugoslav First League during his four seasons with the club.

 Beadini joined Turkish Süper Lig side Eskişehirspor in 1985.
 After three seasons, ho moved to rivals Samsunspor for two seasons.
 He returned to Eskişehirspor for the following season, before moving to Kayserispor in 1991.

-Personal
+Personal life

 Beadini, together with another player and a trainer, died in a traffic accident near Eskişehir on 16 January 1992.